mikolajdobrucki/material-foundation/README.md

 `grunt watch`

-or make grunt watch and compile all your CSS and javascript, or run:
+to make grunt watch and compile all your CSS and javascript, or run:

 `grunt`